 Liquidity: Savings accounts are about as liquid as your money gets.
 You can add or remove the funds at any time.

 These federally insured time deposits have specific maturity dates that can range from several weeks to several years.
 Because these are “time deposits,” you cannot withdraw the money for a specified period of time without penalty.

 With a CD, the financial institution pays you interest at regular intervals.
 Once it matures, you get your original principal back plus any accrued interest.
-You may be able to earn up to nearly 2.5 percent interest on these types of investments, as of Sept.
-2019.
+It pays to shop around online for the best rates.

 Because of their safety and higher payouts, CDs can be a good choice for retirees who don’t need immediate income and are able to lock up their money for a little bit.
 But there are many kinds of CDs to fit your needs, and so you can still take advantage of the higher rates on CDs.

 Risk: CDs are considered safe investments.
-However, they do carry reinvestment risk — the risk that when interest rates fall, investors will earn less when they reinvest principal and interest in new CDs with lower rates.
+However, they do carry reinvestment risk — the risk that when interest rates fall, investors will earn less when they reinvest principal and interest in new CDs with lower rates, as we saw in 2020.
 The opposite risk is that rates will rise and investors won’t be able to take advantage because they’ve already locked their money into a CD.